conduktor/conduktor-docs/docs/guides/reference/self-service-reference.md

     retention.ms: '60000'
 ```

-#### Optional Flag
+#### Optional flag

 Constraints can be marked as optional.
 In this scenario, the constraint will only be validated if the field exists.
-Example:
+E.g.:

 ```yaml
 spec.configs.min.insync.replicas:
   constraint: ValidString
   optional: true
   values: ["2"]
 ```

-This object will pass the validation
+This object will pass the validation:

 ````yaml
 ---
 apiVersion: kafka/v2